virtualagc/virtualagc/SundialE/README.md

 Not having performed such a reconstruction myself, the intermediate steps are something of a mystery to me ... and I'm sure they probably differ from one reconstruction to the next.
 Which is why I've simply left them open in the final two steps above.
 Hopefully, more detail can be filled in later.

-# BASELINE Analysis
+# Analysis

-As described by [the disassembler's README](https://github.com/virtualagc/virtualagc/tree/master/Tools/disassemblerAGC#readme), DAP Aurora 12 is analyzed by the following command, assuming Linux, and assuming that the Tools/disassemblerAGC/ folder is in the PATH:
+As described by [the disassembler's README](https://github.com/virtualagc/virtualagc/tree/master/Tools/disassemblerAGC#readme), the DAP Aurora 12 BASELINE is analyzed by the following command, assuming Linux, and assuming that the Tools/disassemblerAGC/ folder is in the PATH:

     cd Aurora12
     workflow.sh Aurora12 --blk2 --hint=UNAJUMP@MISCJUMP --hint=MISCJUMP@INDJUMP \